-The language of instruction at Ohio University is English.
+ENGLISH LANGUAGE REQUIREMENTS The language of instruction at Ohio University is English.
 Therefore, proficiency in reading, writing, speaking, and understanding English is essential to academic success.
 All applicants (except those identified below) for whom English is not a native language are required to submit evidence of proficiency by submitting official results of one of two standardized tests: the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS academic).

 The minimum TOEFL for unconditional admission is 80 (iBT) (550 paper-based).
 The minimum IELTS for unconditional admission is 6.5 minimum across all bands.
-Some departments require a higher score.
 English language proficiency test scores older than two years are not accepted.

-Applicants with a TOEFL score between 61 and 80 (iBT) (500-550 paper-based) or an IELTS score between 5.5 and 6.5 (across all bands) may be conditionally admitted on a case-by-case basis.
-Applicants admitted conditionally will be retested upon arrival for possible placement in additional language training.
-Conditionally admitted students are not eligible for University financial aid until they have been cleared for full-time academic study.
-Therefore, university funds cannot be used for any part of the financial guarantee required to issue a Certifcate of Eligibility (I-20 or DS-2019).
+Applicants with a TOEFL of 70 (iBT) (525 paper-based) or an IELTS score of 6.0 (across all bands) may be admitted without eligibility for funding.
+Applicants admitted without funding may gain funding eligibility by enrolling in and successfully completing one or two recommended English Language Improvement Courses.
+International students who are admitted with English language conditions will be issued an I-20 for English language study.

-Applicants with a TOEFL score below 61 (iBT) (500 paper-based) or an IELTS score below 5.5 are not eligible for graduate admission (no exceptions under any circumstances).
-Persons with a TOEFL below 61 or and IELTS below 5.5 may apply separately to the Ohio Program of Intensive English for additional English language study.

-The following non-native English speakers are not required to submit official test scores as part of an application packet but will be tested for proficiency upon arrival (through the TOEFL), and are subject to additional English Language instruction based on campus test scores:

-Applicants who, within the past two years, have received a bachelor’s or advanced degree from an accredited institution of higher education in the United States or a foreign college or university accredited by a Regional U.S. accrediting organization (where English is the language of instruction);

-Applicants who, within the past two years, have completed at least three years of full-time study at a governmentally-accredited institution of higher education where English is the primary language of instruction; or

-Participants in Ohio University exchange programs who have met university requirements through alternate means as approved by Graduate Council.

-The results of this on-campus test will determine if additional English language training is required through the Ohio Program of Intensive English (OPIE).
-Students who are required to enroll in OPIE English courses are financially responsible for all associated tuition and fees.
-University financial aid (e.g. graduate assistantships/ scholarships) cannot be used to cover OPIE expenses.

 At the discretion of individual academic programs, the following non-native English speakers may be exempt from the English Proficiency Testing Policy:

 Applicants who are US citizens/permanent residents and who meet one or both of the following criteria: